dmitry/attr_accessible_block/README.md

-AttrAccessibleBlock 0.2.2
+AttrAccessibleBlock 0.3.0
 =========================

-This is an ActiveRecord plugin with possibility to define block inside the `attr_accessible` class method.
+> If you need same functionallity for the Rails 2.3 or Rails 3.0, then use v0.2.2, it's fully tested and ready for this oldies.
+New version is total rewrite of the previous plugin, but API is the same.

-Tested with Rails 2.3 and 3.0
+This is an ActiveModel plugin with possibility to define block inside the `attr_accessible` class method.

-Because of block, it's possible to define accessibles for instances, nor just for the class level.
+Because of block, it's possible to define accessibles for instances, not just for the class level.

 It's also still possible to define class level accessibles, so an old `attr_accessible :name` will work.